reframejs/reframe/docs/overview.template.md

  This increases the performance: Less JavaScript is loaded and fewer views are being hydrated.
  <br/>
  In general, Reframe encourages you to implement requirements with non-interactive views instead of interactive views.
- Interactive views are perfectly fine but they are more time consuming to implement and tend to be less performant.
+ Interactive views are perfectly fine and there is nothing wrong with them, but they are more time consuming to implement and tend to be less performant.

-Reframe is the only React framework supporting all of the aforementioned app types.
+Reframe is the only React framework that supports all app types.

 > Instead of learning different frameworks to create different types of apps,
 > you learn Reframe once to be able to create all kinds of apps.